UWB-Biocomputing/Graphitti/CONTRIBUTING.md

 ## Workflow

-- Please read up on Github basics (including [Managing your work on GitHub](https://help.github.com/categories/managing-your-work-on-github/)).
+- Please read up on Github basics (including [GitHub Issues](https://help.github.com/categories/managing-your-work-on-github/)).
 - Seek the guidance of more senior lab members regarding how to get started.
 - Please ***DO NOT WORK DIRECTLY ON THE MASTER BRANCH*** (yes, there are exceptions, but they are few and far between).
 - Instead, please follow the lab workflow that follows.